Only a meathead of a man would dare to speak prescriptively to women’s issues these days.

 “[The heart’s] desire for one particular object may be conquered; but as to its desire for having some one object or other, this is unconquerable.“

 This interesting and well-written book gives believers and unbelievers alike an opportunity to reflect.
-It is the story of the spiritual journey of William Lobdell, who went from unbeliever to evangelical to Catholic, worked as religion reporter for a major US newspaper covering the Catholic Sex Abuse Scandal among other things, and subsequently lost his belief in God.
+It chronicles the spiritual journey of William Lobdell.
+He went from unbeliever, to evangelical, to Catholic, then worked as a religion reporter for a major US newspaper covering the Catholic Sex Abuse Scandal among other things, and subsequently lost his belief in God.
 As a Christian of the reformed and evangelical stripe, I found Lobdell’s journey fascinating, sad, and instructive.
-Let me take those in turn.
+Let me take each of those in turn.